×

 • Tibetan is spoken as a national language in: Nepal, Tibet.

 You will also get to know the continents where Japanese and Tibetan speaking countries lie.
-Based on the number of people that speak these languages, the position of Japanese language is 8 and position of Tibetan language is not available.
+Based on the number of people that speak these languages, the position of Japanese language is 8 and position of Tibetan language is 29.
 Find all the information about these languages on Japanese and Tibetan.

 Japanese and Tibetan Language History